michielvandijk/magnet-model.org/content/authors/dc/_index.md

 # Interests to show in About widget
 interests:
-- Applied general equilibrium modelling
+- General equilibrium modelling
+- Trade and investment
-- Energy and climate change
+- Climate change and energy
 - Food and nutrition security
-- International trade

 # Education to show in About widget
 education: